GenBench/GenBench.github.io/_pages/workshop.md

 - The Collaborative Benchmarking Task is now accepting submissions, see [genbench.org/cbt](https://genbench.org/cbt)!
 - Exciting news: thanks to our sponsor Amazon, we can now offer [scholarships](https://genbench.org/workshop/#scholarships)!
 - Our [call for papers](../cfp.txt) is online!
+- We are accepting the EMNLP Findings papers.

 # Venue